junfanz1/junfanz1.github.io/_posts/2021-04-22-Machine-Learning-Algorithmic-Trading-Notes.md

 Technique to approximate a lower-dim manifold: locally linear embedding (LLE, 2000), which identifies a given number of nearest neighbors and computes weights that represent each point as a linear combination of its neighbors.
 It finds lower-dim embeding by linearly projecting each neighborhood on global internal coordinates on lower-dim manifold and can be thought of as a sequence of PCA applications.

-### 13.2.1. $t$-distributed Stochastic Neighbor Embedding
+### 13.2.1. $$t$$-distributed Stochastic Neighbor Embedding

-t-SNE (2008) detects patterns in high-dim data.
+$$t$$-SNE (2008) detects patterns in high-dim data.
 By converting high-dim distances into conditional prob, where high prob imply low distance and reflect likelihood of sampling 2 points based on similarity.
 It first position a normal distribution over each point and compute density for a point and each neighbor.
 Second, it arranges points in low dim and uses similarly computed low-dim prob to match high-dim distribution by KL divergence, which puts high penalty on misplacing similar points in low dim.
-The low-dim prob use t-distribution with 1 degree of freedome, because it has fatter tails that reduces penalty of misplacing points that are more distant in high dim to manage crowing problem.
+The low-dim prob use $$t$$-distribution with 1 degree of freedome, because it has fatter tails that reduces penalty of misplacing points that are more distant in high dim to manage crowing problem.

 Weakness

-- computational complexity scales quadratically in $n$ points, as it evaluates all pairwise distances, but a subsequent tree-based implementation can have $n \log n$.
+- computational complexity scales quadratically in $n$ points, as it evaluates all pairwise distances, but a subsequent tree-based implementation can have $$n \log n$$.
 - cannot facilitate projection of new data points into low-dim space.
-The compressed output is not useful input for distance- or density-based cluster algo, because t-SNE treats small and large distances differently.
+The compressed output is not useful input for distance- or density-based cluster algo, because $$t$$-SNE treats small and large distances differently.

 ### 13.2.2.
 Uniform Manifold Approximation and Projection (UMAP)